PatrickMurphy22/Capital-City-Quiz/README.md

 above this code to highlight it.

 3. Inspiration for the footer code was taken from The Love Running project.

+My goal all the code I had written was to make my code Dynamic, Reuseable and do my best not to repeat code.

 All the above code was reconfigured to be useable for the Capital Quiz.